 We recorded valuation allowances related to certain deferred income tax assets due to the uncertainty of the ultimate realization of the future benefits from those assets.
-At March 31, 2020, the total valuation allowance against deferred tax assets of \$66.8 million was comprised of \$65.9 million for federal and state deferred tax assets, and \$0.9 million associated with deferred tax assets in Hong Kong, Malaysia, Singapore and the Philippines.
+At March 31, 2021, the total valuation allowance against deferred tax assets of \$74.6 million was comprised of \$73.7 million for federal and state deferred tax assets, and \$0.9 million associated with deferred tax assets in Hong Kong, Malaysia, Singapore and the Philippines.
 In assessing the realizability of deferred tax assets, management considers whether it is more-likely-than-not that some, or all, of the deferred tax assets will not be realized.
 We have recorded a valuation allowance offsetting substantially all of our deferred tax assets.
 The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
 Management considers the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected taxable income, and tax planning strategies in making this assessment.
 In order to fully realize the deferred tax assets, we will need to generate future taxable income before the expiration of the deferred tax assets governed by the tax code.
 Because of our losses in current and prior periods, management believes that it is more-likely-than-not that we will not realize the benefits of these deductible differences.
 The amount of the valuation allowance, however, could be reduced in the near term.
 The exact timing will be based on the level of profitability that we are able to achieve and our visibility into future results.
 Our recorded tax rate may increase in subsequent periods following a valuation release.
 Any valuation allowance release will not affect the amount of cash paid for income taxes.

 The undistributed earnings of our foreign subsidiaries are not subject to U.S. federal and state income taxes unless such earnings are distributed in the form of dividends or otherwise to the extent of current and accumulated earnings and profits.
-The undistributed earnings of foreign subsidiaries are permanently reinvested and totaled \$6.3 million and \$3.1 million as of March 31, 2020 and 2019, respectively.
+The undistributed earnings of foreign subsidiaries are permanently reinvested and totaled \$8.4 million and \$6.3 million as of March 31, 2021 and 2020, respectively.
 We made the determination of permanent reinvestment on the basis of sufficient evidence that demonstrates we will invest the undistributed earnings overseas indefinitely for use in working capital, as well as foreign acquisitions and expansion.
 The determination of the amount of the unrecognized deferred U.S. income tax liability related to the undistributed earnings is not practicable.

-We recorded a liability for unrecognized tax positions.
-The aggregate changes in the balance of our gross unrecognized tax benefits were as follows for the years ended March 31:
+We recorded a liability for uncertain tax positions.
+The aggregate changes in the balance of our uncertain tax positions were as follows for the years ended March 31:

-(In thousands) 2 2020 2019 2018
+(In thousands) 2021 2020 2019

-Balance at April 1 \$ 580 \$ 687 \$ 988
+Balance at April 1 \$ 575 \$ 580 \$ 687

-Reductions:

-Relating to positions taken during prior year (300)

-Relating to lapse in statute (5) (107) (1)
+Reductions relating to lapse in statute (5) (107)

-Balance at March 31 \$ 575 \$ 580 \$ 687
+Balance at March 31 \$ 575 \$ 575 \$ 580

-As of March 31, 2020, we had a liability of \$0.6 million related to uncertain tax positions, the recognition of which would affect our effective income tax rate.
+As of March 31, 2021, we had a liability of \$0.6 million related to uncertain tax positions, the recognition of which would affect our effective income tax rate.